 Each activity has information on what it practises, its uses, preparation before the class and clear intructions on what to do in class.
 There are also example texts used from a variety of course books so the activities are super clear.

 ■ It's ideal for new teachers.
 We remember not knowing what a 'jigsaw' reading was, or a 'dictation race'.
 We also remember thinking that we could do a lot more with a text in a course book, but not knowing what exactly.
 Over the years we have collected loads of exciting ideas, and these are what we want to share.

 ■ It's great for more experienced teachers too.
 Having so many ideas collected together means that it's a practical, easy reference book and one that should remind teachers of tasks they may have forgotten about.
 We're sure there are some new ideas included too!

 Is it free?

 World Cup special!
-There is a lesson plan for the World Cup podcast Kick-off! for level 2 (updated for 2014).
+There is a lesson plan for the World Cup podcast A clash of continents for level 2.
 This includes some ideas for getting students involved in the topic even if they hate football, and some fun extra tasks too.

 That was the year 2013 You can find a lesson plan for this podcast here which is for level 3.

 The volcano You can find a lesson plan for this podcast here which is for level 2.